 Weight: 6.4 oz.

 Best Uses: Light hiking, emergency shell

-The excellent waterproofing of the Helium II comes courtesy of the 2.5-layer Pertex® Shield+ shell.
-Fully-taped seams and YKK® AquaGuard® jolt the impermeability up a notch.
+The excellent waterproofing of the Helium II comes courtesy of the 2.5-layer Pertex® Shield+ water-repellent shell.
+It’s also got fully-taped seams and YKK® AquaGuard® zipper.
+They jolt the impermeability of this rain jacket up a notch.

 Best Uses: Trail running, jogging, hiking